m0xpd/STRACHEY/README.md

 The idea of introducing permutation between the gates and weights of a Random Looping Sequencer is (as far as I'm aware) a new idea.

-The idea of stopping and single-stepping a sequencer is familiar (and I have shown effects obtained with other multi-rate or asynchronous approaches).
+The idea of stopping and single-stepping a sequencer is familiar and I have [demonstrated some other effects](https://studio.youtube.com/video/kFBzPTS7XLM/edit) obtained with other multi-rate or asynchronous approaches.
 But the synchronous permutation of the mapping between gates and weights is less familiar.
 One notable exception is the idea of reversing the scan direction of a sequencer, (which can be expreesed as a simple permutation) and is seen e.g. on sequencers from [MFOS](https://musicfromouterspace.com/analogsynth_new/SEQ16_2006/SEQ16_2006.php) and [Doepfer](https://doepfer.de/a154.htm).

+There are other synchronous permutations worth exploring.

 Back in 2017 I made a gate sequencer which was inspired by the patterns used in [Change Ringing](https://en.wikipedia.org/wiki/Change_ringing), a perversely English way of sounding the bells of a Church.
 These patterns are called "Methods".
 The key ingredient of Change Ringing is an exploration of the permutations by which a number of bells may be sounded in sequence.
 In the case of my module, I implemented four of the traditional "Methods"  (Rounds, Plain Hunt, Grandsire and Plain Bob) to trigger any number of gates (any "Stage") between 4 and 8 and - for the purposes of demonstration - added CV pitch outputs typical of the diatonic tuning of bells.